Inklingo

 simple

-Use this for things that are not complex, easy to understand, or basic in nature, often referring to ideas or instructions.
+Use this for things that are not complex or elaborate, often referring to basic instructions or straightforward concepts.

 A colorful illustration showing a child smiling while easily placing the final, large piece into a three-piece wooden puzzle shaped like a star, symbolizing something easy to do.